GlacierProtocol/glacierprotocol.github.io/_docs/before-you-start/structure.md

 displayed in a fixed-width font like this:

 ```
-$ echo "everything after the $ could be copy-pasted into a terminal window"
+$ echo "all text after the $, on both lines, should either be copy-pasted from
+this document or manually typed into a terminal window"
 ```

 The `$` at the beginning